io22m007/ICMP-Tunnel/README.md

 # ICMP data
 Windows sends the alphabet (small letters) ~1,27 times (32 bytes).

-Ubuntu sends a total of 48 bytes from which only the last 24 bytes have a grphical representation.
+Ubuntu sends a total of 48 bytes from which only the last 24 bytes have a graphical representation.

 ## Could something else be send as ICMP request/reply data?
 Yes!

-For startes with some ping utilities you can adjust the length of the ICMP data.
+For starters with some ping utilities, you can adjust the length of the ICMP data.

 Other programs let you send a custom text as ICMP data.